Sustainable Groundwater Management

 The Board of Directors of the Pajaro Valley Water Management Agency voted in favor of becoming a GSA in August 2015.
 The Notice of Election Package was submitted in September and is available on DWR’s list of GSAs.

 SGMA establishes a process for local agencies to request that DWR revise the boundaries of a groundwater basin, including the establishment of a new subbasin.
 California’s groundwater basins and sub-basins are defined in the DWR’s Bulletin 118-Update 2003.
 DWR has released emergency regulations outlining the process that local agencies must follow when requesting modifications to existing boundaries of groundwater basins and sub-basins.
 The regulations identify the methodology and criteria that will be applied by DWR when reviewing and approving the modification requests, which may be scientific in nature, jurisdictional, or a combination.
-The period when basin boundary modification will be accepted by DWR for review is from January 1, 2016 through March 31, 2016.
-A second window for basin boundary modifications may open in 2018.
+The first round when basin boundary modifications will be accepted by DWR for review was from January 1, 2016 through March 31, 2016.
 More information on basin boundary modifications, including links to the adopted emergency regulations is available on DWR’s Basin Boundary Regulations webpage at http://water.ca.gov/groundwater/sgm/basin_boundaries.cfm.

-The Pajaro Valley Water Management Agency is currently exploring a basin boundary modification proposal that adjust a small portion of the Purisima Formation Basin to Pajaro Valley Basin, and adjust a portion of the Pajaro Valley Basin to the Salinas Valley Basin.
-The proposed basin boundary modifications are shown on the map below.
+The Pajaro Valley Water Management Agency submitted a basin boundary modification proposal to adjust a small portion of the Purisima Formation Basin to Pajaro Valley Basin, and adjust a portion of the Pajaro Valley Basin to the Salinas Valley Basin.
+The approved basin boundary modifications are shown on the map below.